-9.10.3 Bar Chain, Tensioning
+8.9.3 Saw Chain, Tensioning

-Turn the adjusting screw clockwise to tighten the chain.
+1. Turn the adjusting screw clockwise to tighten the chain.
 Turn it counter-clockwise to loosen.

-Fig. 83 - Turn Adjusting Screw Clockwise to Increase Chain Tension
+Fig. 94-Turn Adjusting Screw Clockwise to Increase Chain Tension

 2. Grasp the chain at the mid point of the guide bar and pull the saw chain away from the bar rails.
-The saw chain chassis should come out of the bar groove and away from the bar rails 1/8 inch (3 mm).
-It should snap back against the bar rails when released.
+For hard nose guide bars, the drive link tangs should nearly come out of the bar groove.